 Figure 8 presents an example of source separation via ideal binary masking in different representation domains for one of the mixtures in our dataset.
 For easier visual comparison, all signals are presented in the STFT domain.
 The top row shows the mixture and the original signal, and the next two rows show the results of separation in the 4D and 2D domains.
-It can be observed that the MCFT preserves more of the signal energy and harmonic structure, and introduces fewer masking artifacts than other representations.
+It can be observed that the MCFT preserves more of the signal energy and harmonic structure, and introduces fewer masking artifacts compared to other representations.

 The separability of the representations is evaluated over the testing dataset through ideal binary masking (see Section II).
 We use a range of threshold values (0 dB to 30 dB with a step of 5 dB) in the computation of ideal binary masks in each representation domain.
 We perform separation through ideal binary masking in each representation domain and then compare the preserved energy level and separation quality of all reconstructed signals in the time domain.
 For time-domain evaluation of the separation performance, we use the BSS-Eval [23] objective measures: SDR, SIR, and SAR.
 The mean SDR values over the whole dataset are used as a measure of separability.
-In the separability results the "CFT-best-sep" and "CFT-worst-sep" correspond to the window sizes (drawn from the set of 30 window sizes we used) that resulted in the best and worst mean SDR values.
+In the separability results the "CFT-best-sep" and "CFT-worst-sep" correspond to the window sizes (drawn from

 Fig. 8.
-An example of separation via ideal binary masking with a threshold of $\gamma=25$ dB for a mixture of C4-clarinet-major trill and C4-flute-vibrato. (a,b) Magnitude spectrograms of the mixture and C4-flute-vibrato. (c-f) Magnitude spectrograms of the estimated source by applying the mask respectively in the CFT-best-sep, MCFT, STFT, and CQT domains.
+An example of separation via ideal binary masking with a threshold of $\gamma = 25$ dB for a mixture of C4-clarinet-major trill and C4-flute-vibrato. (a,b) Magnitude spectrograms of the mixture and C4-flute-vibrato. (c-f) Magnitude spectrograms of the estimated source by applying the mask respectively in the CFT-best-sep, MCFT, STFT, and CQT domains.

 Fig. 9.
 Measuring Separability for two-source mixtures as a function of masking threshold.
 Higher values are better.
-Mean (a) SDR, (b) SIR, and (c) SAR for 2D and 4D representations versus masking threshold, γ .
+Mean (a) SDR, (b) SIR, and (c) SAR for 2D and 4D representations versus masking threshold, $\gamma$ .
 The results for 2 out of 30 2D window sizes tried in CFT computation are presented: CFT-best-sep (4 × 64) and CFT-worst-sep (32 × 4).